dreuxx/cryp/README.md

 # Cryptography Portfolio

-A simple Python project for learning cryptography.
+A Python project for learning cryptography.
 Made for MTH 349.

 ## What is this?